North Branch in Allegany County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Sallie Pollock-Cook-High (here, next to this marker); Fort Sellers (approx. 1.9 miles away in West Virginia); West Virginia (Mineral County) / MarylandJane Frazier (approx. 2.9 miles away); Brady's Crossing (approx. 3.7 miles away); Memorial Park (approx. 3.9 miles away); Combined Veterans Memorial (approx. 3.9 miles away in West Virginia); In Memory (approx. 3.9 miles away in West Virginia).
+Sallie Pollock-Cook-High (here, next to this marker); Fort Sellers (approx. 1.9 miles away in West Virginia); West Virginia (Mineral County) / MarylandJane Frazier (approx. 2.9 miles away); St. Mary's Centennial Tree (approx. 3.6 miles away); Brady's Crossing (approx. 3.7 miles away); Combined Veterans Memorial (approx. 3.9 miles away in West Virginia); Memorial Park (approx. 3.9 miles away).

 Also see . . .
 James Dickson Pollock.
 Historical Data Systems, Inc. P.O.
 Box 35 Duxbury, MA 02331 (Submitted on August 28, 2019, by Allen C. Browne of Silver Spring, Maryland.)